Growing a business is hard. Really hard. And as a business grows, it gets even harder.

 - Urgent, important: Take your child to their summer camp

 You want to spend most of your time in the “not urgent, important” quadrant.
-These is the area that’s going to help you more forward in your business (and your life!)
+This is the area that’s going to help you move forward in your business (and your life!)

 3 | Know how to manage your energy

 Energy management is somewhat of a new concept people have begun to discuss more and more.

 The concept is simple: you should be managing your energy and not your time.
 The number of hours in a day is fixed, we all only have 24 hours in a day.

 But if we maximize our energy, we can bring our best performance to whatever task we’re working on and can achieve maximum results.
 The best way to keep growing a business if you ask me!

 Here’s the thing to remember: we have to be realistic with what our own lives look like and not compare to other people.

 We all have different priorities.
 Some of us have children, some of us do not.

 Some of us have pets, others don’t.

 Some of you may have 9-5 jobs, others may be doing your business full-time.